almir-sne/SimLab/README.md

 ======

-Copyright (C) 2013  authors in git hub
+Copyleft 2013  authors in git hub

     This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by